TL;DR

 Digitalization of the retail industry: my web agency

 During high school, I started building my first websites for myself and my family and quickly discovered I could earn money by doing this.
-My first paid-for (cash sent via the post) project was a website for the show dogs of a proud owner, and it made me think: this is what I want to dom sit behind my computer and earn money with my hobby.
+My first paid-for (cash sent via the post) project was a website for the show dogs of a proud owner, and it made me think: this is what I want to do: sit behind my computer and earn money with my hobby.

 Digitalization of the fresh produce value chain: joining my first startup eFresh.com

-Digitalization financial services: joining Backbase
+Digitalization of financial services: joining Backbase

-Digitalization of venture captial: becoming a VC
+Digitalization of venture capital: becoming a VC

 Investing at RTP